 To change the data and object authorities of existing files and folders you can use the CHGJSMAUT, CHGJSMPGP, CHGAUT or CHGPGP commands.

-By default, IFS files created by Java, inherit the *PUBLIC object authority from the parent directory.
-The system properties os400.file.create.auth and os400.dir.create.auth can be used to control the *PUBLIC object authority for created files and directories.
+IFS folders and files created by Java inherit the *PUBLIC object authority from the parent folder but the *PUBLIC data authority for created files and folders is set by the system properties 'os400.file.create.auth' and 'os400.dir.create.auth'.